hfwang132/hfwang132.github.io/README.md

 This repository contains the Hugo source for [haifei.pro](https://haifei.pro/).
-The site uses the LoveIt theme, is built locally, and publishes generated files to the `gh-pages` branch.
-GitHub Pages serves that branch without running a GitHub Actions workflow.
+The site uses the LoveIt theme, is built locally, and uploads only the generated static files through the Vercel CLI.
+GitHub is a source backup; it is not part of the production deployment path.

 ## Local development